-The Designated Safeguarding Officer for child protection will provide a form to record the concern and how it is dealt with.
+The Designated Safeguarding Lead will provide a form to record the concern and how it is dealt with.
 The relevant sections of the form should be completed and then it should be signed.
 It can be used to forward information to the statutory child protection authorities if a referral to them is needed.

 The form should be signed and dated by all those involved in its completion and kept confidentially on the young person's file.
 The name of the person making the notes should be written alongside each entry.
-Records are kept in a secure e-folder which only Designated Safeguarding Officers have access to.
-The Chief Executive, or Chief Financial Officer of the EY Foundation will be notified by Designated Safeguarding Officers of any child protection concerns and any course of action to be followed, although personal details will not be disclosed.
-The Lead Designated Safeguarding Officer will also notify the EY Foundation Chair, Patrick Dunne, and Trustee for Child Protection, Rosehanna Chowdhury within 24 hours.
+Records are kept in a secure e-folder which only the Child Protection Lead and Deputy Child Protection Lead have access to.
+The Chief Executive, or Chief Financial Officer of the EY Foundation will be notified by Designated Safeguarding Leads of any child protection concerns and any course of action to be followed, although personal details will not be disclosed.
+The Child Protection Lead will also notify the EY Foundation Chair, Edel Harris, within 24 hours.
 They will inform the wider EY Foundation board as appropriate.